What are lymph and lymph nodes?

 What are the symptoms of swollen lymph nodes?

-In general, lymph nodes larger than 1 centimeter in diameter are considered to be abnormal.
-(One centimeter is 0.4 inches.)
+In general, lymph nodes larger than 1 centimeter (0.4 inches) in diameter are considered abnormal.
 Swollen lymph nodes not only become enlarged, sometimes visibly so, but may also be painful to the touch.

 A doctor should be consulted when certain symptoms are present.
-These symptoms include:
+These include:

-- Swollen nodes for more than two weeks.
+- Nodes that are swollen for more than two weeks

 - Swollen nodes close to the collarbone or lower part of the neck.
 Swollen nodes in this area often indicate a cancerous condition.